VijayEluri/noisemap/README.md

 # Description

-This Java application measures the noise intensity of your microphone and the BSSID of the nearest router (in terms of signal strength).
+To run this application, you have to be located inside the [Rolex Learning Center](http://rolexlearningcenter.epfl.ch/).

-The android folder has an eclipse project for the android client.
+The client application measures the noise intensity of your microphone and the BSSID of the nearest router in terms of signal strength.
+The server collects that information and displays it as an overlay over an indoor map of the library.

 # Development